 The content of your response is as important as the timeliness.
 Be sure to address every item, not just the one you happen to be focused on and try to anticipate what questions might arise from your response and answer them before they are asked.
 You can send along additional marketing materials, product information, case studies, and website pages for them to review.

+According to Corporate Visions, 74% of buyers choose the rep that was first to add value and insight.
 Just make sure to re-read your entire response before sending to make sure the content is thorough, accurate, and relevant before hitting "send."

 Accommodate Business Needs Of Your Customer